Break ground on the $2.2 million project scheduled for January 2021 with completion by early 2022

 The new emergency department at Clifton Springs will support more patient visits with additional treatment rooms, triage space, and easier access to the facility.
 The design will support the integration of new diagnostic and treatment technologies, and provide patients and their loved ones with greater comfort and dignity as they seek emergency care.

-The construction marks an additional investment on top of the ongoing $32 million Medical Village project already taking place at Clifton Springs Hospital.
+The construction marks an additional investment for duplex designs on top of the ongoing $32 million Medical Village project already taking place at Clifton Springs Hospital.
 This spring, the hospital completed Phase 2 of the Medical Village, which featured a new patient access center and operating suite, including two of the most technologically advanced operating rooms in upstate New York.

 Along with the emergency department, this latest construction effort will coincide with the previously planned project to expand the hospital’s Comprehensive Psychiatric Emergency Program (CPEP) space.